ABA Therapist Careers and University Work Placement

 The majority of L4Life therapists are either university students, recent graduates or masters students in the areas of Psychology, Early Education or Speech/Occupational Therapy.
 We are committed to nurturing our ABA therapists’ careers within the organisation and the broader ASD community.
 We focus on continuing training, providing a mentor system and social interaction amongst therapists, creating leadership opportunities to represent L4Life at conferences and ensuring opportunities for upward mobility.

-We are currently recruiting therapists for Melbourne’s western suburbs.
+We are currently recruiting therapists for Melbourne’s inner suburbs.

 University Work Placement Program